gianfrancodemarco/site/content/posts/dumb-db-1.md

 > **Note:** At this point, we are not checking that the inserted data respects the table schema, so we just trust the user.

-Also, being the file append only, we cannot update or delete data directly, so we need another strategy to implement updates and deletes.

 ## Update Data

 Any respectable database (even if DumbDB is not one of them!) should be able to update data.
-The constraint of having an append only file means that we cannot directly update a previously inserted row, but we have to think of another strategy.
+The constraint of having an append only file means that we cannot directly update a previously inserted row directly on the CSV file, but we have to think of another strategy.

 In reality, the strategy is pretty simple: we just insert a new row with the updated data, and when we query we only consider the most recent data.
 So, updating data is just a wrapper around the insert operation.

-However, for this to work, we need to be able to understand when two CSV rows are referring to the same row.
+However, for this to work, we need to be able to understand when two CSV rows are referring to the same logical row.
 To do this, we'll use the primary key column that we enforced to be present in each table.

 > **Note:** Before inserting, we add a check to make sure that the row that we want to update exists.